Travel Paso: Your Beginner’s Guide to Wine Tasting in Paso

 What Should You Wear Wine Tasting in Paso?

-• Comfy Shoes: You’ll be walking on gravel, grass, and even vineyard rows.
+• Comfy Shoes: You’ll be walking on gravel, grass, and sometimes even in the vineyard.

 • Sunglasses & Sunscreen: Many tastings are outdoors with stunning vineyard views.